An electric-plane pioneer has a plan to transform package delivery. It might work.

 “If you’re putting a few hundred additional aircraft in the skies to hop around to warehouses,” he said, "you need not only people who are extremely trained up there but also entire systems in place on the ground.”
 (Beta pays for any of its 350 employees who want flight training.)

 eVTOL’s also could face pushback from truckers.
-Kara Deniz, a Teamsters Union spokeswoman, said in an email that she believed the union’s current collective bargaining agreements “address any proposed introduction of technology to ensure that our members’ work is protected.”
+Kara Deniz, a Teamsters union spokeswoman, said in an email that she believed the union’s current collective bargaining agreements “address any proposed introduction of technology to ensure that our members’ work is protected.”

-It’s understandable why innovators want to improve delivery for the package, which is the object of our consumer desires but can also send us to the brink of tracking-number madness.
+It is understandable why innovators want to improve delivery for the package, which is the object of our consumer desires but can also send us to the brink of tracking-number madness.
 Analysts are happy about the effort — a June report by the investment bank Cowen found that “eVTOLs look well suited for small package delivery."
 And other air-taxi firms are interested; Lilium vice-chairman Alex Asseily said in an email that cargo was “part of Lilium’s long term strategy."

 High-profile investors are also optimistic.
 Beta raised $368 million in a funding round last year led by Fidelity that included Amazon’s Climate Pledge Fund; its valuation exceeds $1 billion.
 The firm has the support of tech trailblazer Martine Rothblatt, founder of biotech-centric United Therapeutics and Sirius Satellite Radio.
 She sits on Beta’s board and is a close adviser to Clark.